A finitely presented ${E}_{\infty}$-prop II: cellular context: Introduction

+The cellular chains on the props $\S$ and $\MS$ are isomorphic to the algebraic props introduced in \cite{medina2020prop1}, in particular, the cellular chains of the operad associated to $\MS$ are isomorphic up to signs to the Surjection operad of \cite{mcclure2003multivariable, berger2004combinatorial}.
+We use $\tilde{\S}$ to provide the interval with an $E_\infty$-bialgebra structure and derive from it a natural $E_\infty$-coalgebra structure on the geometric realization of a simplicial set extending a cellular approximation to the diagonal.
+We describe how the natural Barratt-Eccles and Surjection coalgebra structures defined in \cite{berger2004combinatorial} and \cite{mcclure2003multivariable} on the normalized chains of simplicial sets are deduced, up to signs, from the $E_\infty$-bialgebra structure on the interval introduced here.
+Additionally, we prove that $\MS$ is isomorphic to an Arc Surface prop \cite{kaufmann03arc} whose associated operad, introduced by Kaufmann in \cite{kaufmann09dimension}, was conjectured in section 4.4. loc. cit. to have cellular chains isomorphic to the Surjection operad.

+Given the concise graphical language it provides, the combinatorial formulation we present in this paper is of independent interest.
+In a string topology interpretation \cite{tradler07string, kaufmann08frobenious}, we note that the isomorphism of our prop $\MS$ and Kaufmann's stabilized Arc Surface prop induces an action of the cellular chains of $\MS$ on the Hochschild cochains of a normalized semi-simple Frobenius algebra, see Theorem 8 in \cite{kaufmann2008noncommutative}.
+The coproduct and product in our presentation correspond, via the input-output duality, to the Chas-Sullivan product \cite{chas1999string} and Goresky-Hingston coproduct \cite{goresky09loop} in the formalism of \cite{kaufmann2018detailed}.

+We present an overview of the content of this article.
 In the second section, we review the material on operads and props needed for the rest of the paper, in particular we define the notion of finite presentation of a cellular prop.
 In the third section, we finitely present the prop $\tilde{\S}$ and compute its homotopy type.
-In the fourth section, we construct natural $E_\infty$-coalgebra structures on the geometric realization of simplicial sets from an $\tilde{\S}$-bialgebra structure on the interval.
-In the final section, we introduce the props $\S$ and $\MS$ and study their relationships to Arc Surface props and the Surjection Operad.
+In the fourth section, we construct a natural $E_\infty$-coalgebra structure on the geometric realization of simplicial sets from an $\tilde{\S}$-bialgebra structure on the interval.
+In the final section, we introduce the props $\S$ and $\MS$ and study their relationships to Arc Surface props and the Surjection operad.